-- A data manager is a person who is responsible to administer the whole CDM process and prepares the Data Management Platform (DMP).
+- A data manager is a person who is responsible for administering the whole CDM process and preparing the Data Management Platform (DMP).

-- He also performs the approval of CDM procedures and all internal documents for the data management.
+- He also performs the approval of CDM procedures and all internal documents for data management.

 The database administrator is the one who works upon the software databases in order to find ways to store, manage, organize, troubleshoot, keep databases up to date, and manage clinical trial data.

-- Database developer/programmer is the one who performs the Case Report Form (CRF) annotation, creates the study database, and programs the edit checks for data validation.
+- The database developer/programmer is the one who performs the Case Report Form (CRF) annotation, creates the study database, and programs the edit checks for data validation.

-- Along with these, he is also responsible for designing the data entry screens in the database and validate the edit checks with dummy data.
+- He is also responsible for designing the data entry screens in the database and validate the edit checks with dummy data.

 Clinical Data Associate